 An architect, town planner and urban designer, Terence O'Rourke had a successful career in the public sector before leaving to form his own specialist consultancy in 1985.
-As Chairman and Managing Director, he developed this into one of the largest and most successful in the UK, responsible for many complex and award-winning projects.
+As Chairman and Managing Director, he developed this into one of the largest and most successful in the UK, responsible for many major and award-winning projects.
+His speciality is strategy and the resolution of complex problems.
 He resigned from the practice in 2007, and now spends his time on a number of arts and educational Trusteeships and Board roles.
 He also fundraises for a number of organisations and personally supports several others.